CrackerRatra/CS-GO-External-DXOverlay-Read-Only-Memory-Cheat/README.md

 I've taken and edited this source code, now you are unlikely to get a VAC ban!

 # Steps
--Deleted Write Memory
+- Deleted Write Memory
--Deleted NoRecoil
+- Deleted NoRecoil
--Deleted Recoil Crosshair
+- Deleted Recoil Crosshair

 U can Add Triggerbot if u want